 If you are interested in watching some football whilst visiting Bolton then you should take a train to Horwich Parkway as the stadium is located a short distance out of the town centre.

 Bolton's bustling market town heritage is visible in the legacy of its colourful traditional markets and magnificent Victorian Market Hall.
-The Market Place Shopping Centre is an extension of the Market Hall where you can expect your favourite high street names with a rich diversity of ethnic clothing mixed together.
+The market is an extension of the Market Hall where you can expect your favourite high street names with a rich diversity of ethnic clothing mixed together.
 If you are looking for something a little different there are plenty of quirky craft and antique galleries plus a selection of food shops.

 The Market Place Shopping Centre and Market Hall has gathered a lot of accolades and attention, even winning a number of prestigious awards such as the 'Best Indoor Retail Market 2010'.
 With over 300 stalls across an indoor and outdoor location it is easy to see why.